 Several attempts has been made to improve the quality of stationary or mobile mono and stereo reception.
 Among the developments to be mentioned are:

 - Dolby FM (1971)

 - SSBSC (white paper 1 white paper 2) (2010)

 Transmitter side only:

 - impulse suppression, variable IF-bandwidth, stereo blend, hi blend, volume reduction or muting at low SNR

 - diversity reception

 It turned out that only downward compatible changes could be established.

 Digitalisation has entered all areas of the transmission chain and has led to low-maintenance components of high transmission quality.
-However, in the current situation, the gap in SNR between stereo and mono reception regarding the SNR has as of yet not been closed.
+However, in the current situation, the gap in SNR between stereo and mono reception cannot be closed without neglecting other quality parameters.